Asymptotic behavior of the dimension of the Chow variety: Families of cycles

 \begin{constr}[Intersecting against divisors] Let $X$ be a projective variety and let $p: U \to W$ be a family of effective $k$-cycles on $X$.
 Let $D$ be an effective Cartier divisor on $X$.
 If every cycle in our family has a component contained in $\Supp(D)$, we say that the intersection family of $p$ and $D$ is empty.

 Otherwise, let $s: U \to X$ denote the projection map.
 By assumption the effective Cartier divisor $s^{*}D$ does not contain any component of $U$, so we may take a cycle-theoretic intersection of $s^{*}D$ with the cycle underlying the family $p$ to obtain a $(k-1+\dim W)$-cycle $V$ on $W \times \Supp(D)$.
-We then apply Construction \ref{cycletofamilyconstr} to obtain a family of cycles on $\Supp(D)$ over an open subset of $W$.
-We can also consider the intersection as a family of cycles on $X$ by pushing forward and we denote this family by $p \cdot D$.
+We then apply Construction \ref{cycletofamilyconstr} to obtain a family of cycles on $\Supp(D)$ over an open subset of $W$ which we denote by $p \cdot D$.
+We can also consider the intersection as a family of cycles on $X$ by pushing forward.

 Finally, suppose that we have a linear series $|L|$.
 We define the intersection of $|L|$ with a family $p: U \to W$ as follows.
 Consider the flat pullback family $q: U' \to W^{0}$ on $\mathbb{P}(|L|) \times X$.
 Then intersect the family $q$ against the pullback of the universal divisor on $\mathbb{P}(|L|) \times X$ to obtain a family of cycles on $\mathbb{P}(|L|) \times X$.
 The underlying cycle has dimension $k-1+\dim W + \dim(\mathbb{P}(|L|))$; by using Construction \ref{cycletofamilyconstr}, we can convert this cycle to a family of effective $(k-1)$-cycles on $X$ over an open subset of $W \times \mathbb{P}(|L|)$. \end{constr}